Are you listening to your customers on social media?

 Let’s break these down:

-- Response time is the time it takes you to respond to someone’s query or brand mention.
+- Response time is when it takes you to respond to someone’s query or brand mention.

-- Resolution time is the time it takes to solve the matter from responding to the first to solving their problem successfully.
+- Resolution time is the time it takes to solve the matter, from responding to the first to solve the problem successfully.

 - Customer satisfaction is how content your customers are with your team’s customer service speed, responses, and query resolution.